GA-SF/prework/README.md

 - [How I Became a Programmer](http://mattdeboard.net/2011/11/23/how-i-became-a-programmer/)
 - [Check out Hacker News](https://news.ycombinator.com/)

----
-**Completing the work in these links will be critical to your success.
+***Completing the work in these links will be critical to your success.
 Historically, thorough completion of the pre-work has been the single greatest indicator of student ability to do well in the course!
-Please ensure you take the necessary time to complete the pre-work, and bring any questions to instructors during Study Hall.**
+Please ensure you take the necessary time to complete the pre-work, and bring any questions to instructors during Study Hall.***